 We maintained our term and whole life insurance policies

 Hopefully, Earl and I will both live until age 100 (or beyond)!
-But no matter when one or both of us die, we feel strongly about leaving assets to our children, including life insurance proceeds.
+But no matter when one or both of us die, we feel strongly about leaving assets to our children, including life insurance proceeds thanks to our estate planning attorney.

 We met quarterly with our accounting team to strategize about taxes